Angel (1984 film): Home video

 In 2003, Anchor Bay Entertainment released the Region 1 DVD box set of the first three Angel films entitled The Angel Collection., and is also available on Blu-ray from Vinegar Syndrome.

 Sequels

 The film's cult following and box office profits were enough to spawn two sequels, although each with a different actress.
 The sequels were Avenging Angel (1985), starring Betsy Russell, and Angel III: The Final Chapter (1988), starring Mitzi Kapture.
 Each film performed less well at the box office.
-A failed pilot for a TV spin-off was released directly to video as Angel 4: Undercover (1993), starring Darlene Vogel, but was non-canonical to the previous films.
+A failed pilot for a TV spin-off was released directly to video as Angel 4: Undercover (1993), starring Darlene Vogel, but was standalone sequel to the previous films.